slu-soc5650/final-project/docs/spatial.md

 All data you download should be catalogued in your `RESEARCH_LOG.md` and stored in a well-organized manner within the `data/` subdirectory.
 Each file should be projected in the same coordinate system as you have used in the previous two vignettes.
 The only exception here would be data at a different geographic scale that would be used in an inset map.

+Many of you will need to utilize the `tigris` package to download spatial data from the Census Bureau.

 ## St. Louis Specific Sources
 These are possible data sources for St. Louis based projects.
 You do not need to download and process all of these data - pick which ones are necessary for your projet and the scale you are mapping.
-Most St. Louis projects will make use of highway, bridge, hydrology, street, park, and major land area (Belfontaine/Calvary Cemetery and MOBOT) shapefiles.
+Many St. Louis projects will make use of highway, bridge, hydrology, street, park, and major land area (Belfontaine/Calvary Cemetery and MOBOT) shapefiles.

 1.  **City of St. Louis Boundary** - this can be obtained via the `tigris` package - download the county data for the State of Missouri, and subset out the City of St. Louis (our FIPS code is `510`).